rchanou/mazurka/SCENARIOS.md

 - user clicks button
 - event with type button click

+### Same as above, but in vanilla JS.

+-

 ### A button that, when clicked, displays a random number.

+-

+### Types for Common Methods and Properties

+Anything not persistent can be called "safe".
+Anything not idempotent can be called "unbounded".

+- console.log - effect
+- Math.random - effect, event-source
+- localStorage.set - effect, persistent, idempotent
+- localStorage.get - effect, event-source
+- ReactDOM.render - effect, idempotent
+- Date.now - effect, event-source
+- Math.PI - value, number
+-

+#

+### Hypotheses

+- A function that contains no effects and no mutable references is pure.